 - Consider investing in a virtual assistant or AI chatbots such as ManyChat to improve response time and solve common problems related to customer feedback.

-- Provide a knowledge base or a dedicated FAQ page.
+- Create a knowledge base or a dedicated FAQ page.

 With these critical points covered, your customer success team can focus more on the customer, which will aid churn reduction.